jorgenfinsveen/E-scooter-system/README.md

 | 10   | charging             | charging           |
 | 11   | unlocked             | scooter-occupied   |

-The status codes has been written down in JSON-format in the back-end, and can be found [here](/backend/app/resources).
+The status codes are defined in JSON-format in the back-end, and can be found [here](/backend/app/resources).

 ## State machines
 The e-scooter software utilizes state machines using the [stmpy](https://falkr.github.io/stmpy/) library in Python.